decode-detroit/minerva/README.md

 ### Prerequisites

-You'll need Rust and GTK+ to compile and run Minerva.
+You'll need Rust to compile and run Minerva.

 * Installation of Rust: https://www.rust-lang.org/
-* Installation of GTK+: https://www.gtk.org/ (This is usually installed already on GNU/Linux systems.
-Search for package libgtk-3-0.)

 Follow the directions on both websites to download and install these tools before you proceed.